 It is illegal to abandon hazardous substances outside the facility when it is closed.
 Residents can use any of the other participating HHW collection facilities in the county.
 Days and hours of operations vary.
 Call (800) OILYCAT (800-645-9228) or visit the San Bernardino County Fire's Household Hazardous Waste site.

-The Rancho Cucamonga Household Hazardous Waste Facility is open the first and third Saturdays of every month from 8:00 a.m. to 12:00 p.m., except on holiday weekends.
+The Rancho Cucamonga Household Hazardous Waste Facility is open every Saturday from 8:00 a.m. to 12:00 p.m., except on holiday weekends.

 Holiday Closures include: